-Regarding the M rating: this fic may well end up containing violence, offensive language and sexual content, so mature readers only please, and if you're of a delicate disposition perhaps this is not for you.
-I'm not intending for there to be any rape; however, there may be elements of violence with sexual overtones, or (since we're dealing with an amnesiac) complications with consent.
-If there is going to be something of a potentially upsetting nature, I'll give you fair warning at the start of the relevant chapter.
+Regarding the M rating: this story is on the dark side and includes violence, offensive language and sexual content, so mature readers only please and if you're of a delicate disposition perhaps this is not for you.
+I'm not intending for there to be any rape; however, there may well be violence with sexual overtones, attempted rape, and (since we're dealing with an amnesiac) complications with consent.
+Please heed these *trigger* warnings as I won't repeat them throughout the story!

 Special thanks to my beta StoryWriter831 for the continued concrit and for planting the idea of trying out this pairing, and to everyone else who has shouted encouragement. :3 You guys rock.
 A thousand thanks also to bloomsburry, who designed the gorgeous book cover!
 Of course, the characters belong to JK Rowling, and I make no money from borrowing them awhile.

 Hope you enjoy :)

 You can fall ill with just a memory - Paolo Giordano

 I was running through a forest, but I had no idea why.

 A stinging rain lashed my face and bare arms, plastering my clothes to my body, my hair to my scalp.
 I was freezing cold and crying, but the tears meant no more to me than an ephemeral warmth on my raw cheeks.

 Where am I?
 My heart was thumping in tempo with my pounding feet.
 Where am I?